Well done Government team - The National

 Please continue to search stores at 6-Mile.

-Search Lot 60 shops as employees working there are paid K2 per hour.
+Search the Lot 60 shops, because employees working there are paid K2 per hour.

 The workers are paid cash as owners don’t want to pay employee contributions to Nasfund.